-- Continue to digitize and publish more robust, complete data sets along with providing specimens for research. - Advocate for collections and collections research through publication, tours, outreach, social media etc. - Make collections visible in community through joining portals and advertising collections and research on websites and social media. - Show varied and consistent use to remain relevant and advocate for funding.
+- Continue to digitize and publish more robust, complete data sets along with providing specimens and data for research needs and other uses. - Advocate for collections and collections research through publication, tours, outreach, social media etc. - Make collections visible in community through joining portals and advertising collections and research on websites and social media. - Promote varied and consistent use to remain relevant and advocate for funding.